 Connecticut does have state income taxes.
 Which isn’t ideal for retirees who may want to have a part-time job as a source of income.
-However, there is an exemption for Social Security benefits as long as your federal adjusted gross income (AGI) is below $75,000 if you’re filing single.
+However, there is an exemption for Social Security benefits as long as your federal adjusted gross income (AGI) is below $75,000 if you’re filing singly.
 Or under $100,000 if you’re married and filing jointly with your spouse.

 It is important to note that retirement account withdrawals are subject to Connecticut state income tax, which come in between 3 and 6.99 percent depending on your tax bracket.
 Similarly, public and private pensions are taxed at the standard rate.

 Further, Connecticut does have a sales tax.
 The statewide rate is 6.35 percent, with a handful of exceptions that have different rates (ranging from 1 to 9.35 percent).
 Unlike some other states, that rate is statewide, as local jurisdictions cannot impose more.

 Additionally, there are property taxes that homeowners have to contend with, making Connecticut even more costly if you want to buy a house.
 However, individuals age 65 and older do qualify for property tax credits, reaching as high as $1,000 for individuals and $1,250 for married couples.

 There are part-time job opportunities for retirees in Connecticut usually.
 However, COVID-19 has dramatically altered the employment landscape.
 Widespread unemployment means many people are exploring job opportunities, which can make it difficult for anyone to find a new job.

 Should the pandemic resolve, the part-time job picture may be brighter.
 However, until that occurs, retirees may face challenges in nearly any state.